Yaxuanzhang5/app-review-source-validation/README.md

 - keep text records linked to review records
 - create quality flags
 - export validation outputs
+- continue repeated collection from an existing database

 The first controlled run inserted 300 new review records.
-The second controlled run fetched 300 reviews again, inserted 0 new rows, and identified all 300 as existing records.
-The database validation checks also showed 0 duplicate review rows, 0 reviews without linked text records, and 0 quality flags without linked review records.
+The immediate duplicate handling run fetched 300 reviews again, inserted 0 new rows, and identified all 300 as existing records.
+The Day 2 repeated collection run fetched another 300 reviews and inserted 300 previously unseen review records.

+After the Day 2 run, the database contained 600 unique review records, 600 linked review text records, and 900 quality flag rows across 3 ingestion runs.
+The database validation checks still showed 0 duplicate review rows, 0 reviews without linked text records, and 0 quality flags without linked review records.

 Overall, Google Play remains the strongest source for the first recurring ingestion pilot, while iOS App Store public RSS can remain a secondary or comparison source.

-The next step is to run the same pipeline at a few later collection times to evaluate run-to-run stability and whether new reviews can be captured reliably over time.
+The next step is to continue running the same pipeline at additional collection times to further evaluate run-to-run stability and recurring new review capture.